muntisa/SimpleCoinmarketcap/README.md

 # SimpleCoinmarketcap
-Simple script to print information about your portofolio file using Cionmarketcap APIs
+Simple Coinmarketcap API to your crypto portofolios

 I have seen different portofolio scripts but all are complicated to understand in 5 minutes.
 Therefore, I propose the simplest portofolio script in python 2.7: read a portofolio file, connect to Coinmarketcap APIs, print the coin/token information from your portofolio(s).